rohitp5551/Walmart-Sales-Analysis/README.md

-Walmart Sales Data Analysis
+# Walmart Sales Data Analysis

+# About
+This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
+The aims is to study how sales strategies can be improved and optimized.
+The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

+"In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
+Each store contains many departments, and participants must project the sales for each department in each store.
+To add to the challenge, selected holiday markdown events are included in the dataset.
+These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

-Introduction
+## Introduction
 This repository contains SQL code for analyzing Walmart sales data.
 The data is stored in a MySQL database named salesDataWalmart, and the SQL queries provided here perform various analyses and feature engineering on the dataset.

-Database Structure
+## Database Structure
 The database consists of a single table named sales with the following columns:
 invoice_id: Unique identifier for each sale (Primary Key)
 branch: Walmart branch code
 city: City where the sale occurred